 A small but mighty farmers only market in the parking lot of Legal Remedy Brewing.
 Look for fresh produce, local meats, and farm fresh products.

-235 W. Tremont Ave, at the corner with South Blvd.
+235 W. Tremont Ave, along the tracks parallel to South Blvd.

 Since 2010, South End Market (formerly Atherton Market) has been serving Charlotte’s historic South End community and surrounding areas with local, sustainable, responsibly raised produce and proteins, as well as locally sourced artisanal food products and crafts.